tomaarsen/TwitchMarkovChain/README.md

 <pre><b>Curly fries are the worst kind of fries
 Loud people are the reason I don't go to the movies anymore
 </b></pre>
-Let's start with the first sentence and parse it like the bot will, in sections of `keyLength + 1` or `2 + 1 = 3` words.
+Let's start with the first sentence and parse it like the bot will.
+To do so, we will split up the sentence in sections of size `keyLength + 1` words.
+As keyLength has been set to 2 in the [Settings](#settings) section, each section has size `3`.
 <pre><b>
  Curly fries are the worst kind of fries</b>
 [Curly fries:are]